 A large part of the NABARD Grade A Interview goes around your personal profile, so prepare well about yourself, your job profile, your education background (your favourite subject), something significant about your college/university, your district and state.

-The most important question is:
+The most important nabard interview questions are:

 “Why you shall be selected as NABARD Grade A officer?”

 “How can your education help you in working for NABARD”

 “You are an engineer, why do you want to work for NABARD”